csojinb/flask_demo/README.md

-## flask_demo
+## Flask Demo & Tutorial
 ==========
-prepared for the 2014 Code for Progress fellowship program
+Prepared for the 2014 Code for Progress fellowship program, by [Clara Bennett](https://github.com/csojinb) and [Emily Williamson](https://github.com/districtem)

+### Overview
+This tutorial goes through building a simple weather application using Python and Flask.
+You can follow it by starting at the beginning of the git history and checking out successive commits that begin with "CHECKPOINT".

 ### Requirements